ppy/osu-wiki/wiki/FAQ/en.md

 The top-left bar is the healthbar.
 This will decrease at a steady rate (depending on the beatmap's difficulty settings), but can be replenished by tapping notes at the right time or spinning the spinner.
 A perfectly timed hit (a 300 or Geki) will recover health more than a badly timed hit (50).
 A total miss will take a good chunk of health out of the healthbar.

-On the right of the healthbar is the total scoreBelow that is the accuracy.
+On the right of the healthbar is the total score.
+Below that is the accuracy.
 The circle beside the accuracy (and below the score) is a timer for the duration of the beatmap.
 The number on the bottom left is the combo counter/score multiplier.